qfpl/blog/content/posts/intro-to-state-machine-testing-3.md

       success
 ```

-Finally, our post conditions.
-We check that our new set of player emails contains the one we
-registered, and that our previous state didn't contain that email.
-We also check that the number of
-player emails in our state has increased by one with this command.
-Finally, if our new player is to
+What's this?
+Another `Ensure`?
+Remember that our `Callback`s go in a list, and we can have more than
+one of each type.
+Sometimes, like in this case, I find it's a nice way to break things up.
+The
+checks here are very similar to the ones above, but only apply when the user is to be an admin.

-be an admin, we do similar checks with our set of admins.
-These are really just sanity checks to
+The `Ensure`s in this command are really just sanity checks to help catch bugs in our test code
-help catch bugs in our test code early rather than having them manifest in strange failures later.
+early rather than having them manifest in strange failures later.
+It's pretty easy to mess up a
-It's pretty easy to mess up a generator, `Require`, or `Update` and have `hedgehog` do some very
+generator, `Require`, or `Update` and have `hedgehog` do some very unexpected things.
+The
-unexpected things.
-The `cGetPlayerCount` command we defined in our last post is sticking around, and
+`cGetPlayerCount` command we defined in our last post is sticking around, and that'll take care of
-that'll take care of checking that our count agrees with the application's, which is the property
-we're actually testing.
+checking that our count agrees with the application's, which is the property we're actually testing.

 ## Updated property